-Mouflons are thought to be the progenitor of the domestic sheep breeds we have today.
-They were first introduced to the Hawaiian community in the late 1700s by the European settlers.
+Mouflons are considered the progenitor of the domestic sheep breeds we have today.
+European settlers introduced them to the Hawaiian community in the late 1700s.

-Today, they are not commonly seen, but many of them live on the Islands in Hawaii and Lanai.
-The typical Mouflon sheep have short dark brown or reddish furs with a black streak on its back and white patches on the sides.
+Today, they are not commonly seen, but many live on the Islands of Hawaii and Lanai.
+The typical Mouflon sheep have short dark brown or reddish furs with a black streak on their back and white patches on the sides.

 The ventral surface of the mammal and the legs are usually white.
-Some female mouflons have horns like the male ones, while the others do not.
-In mature rams, the horns are curved in almost one full revolution up to 0.85m in length.
+Some female mouflons have horns like the male ones, while others do not.
+The horns are curved in mature rams in almost one complete revolution up to 0.85m in length.

 Mule Deer, Black-tail Deer

-The Black-tail deer is one of the two kinds of deer of which Hawaii boasts.
-You can find the other variant which is the axis deer all over Maui, Lanai, and Molokai while the black-tail deer is specific to Kauai.
+The Black-tail deer is one of the two kinds of deer Hawaii boasts.
+You can find the other variant, the axis deer, all over Maui, Lanai, and Molokai, while the black-tail deer is specific to Kauai.

-The bucks, whose coat color changes by seasons, tend to live the most of their lives in the same areas; they are not known to migrate like some other mammals.
-That could explain why they are not found on other islands of Hawaii; they settled at Kauai, and they remain there.
+The bucks, whose coat color changes by season, tend to live most of their lives in the same areas; they cannot migrate like other mammals.
+That could explain why they are not found on other islands of Hawaii; they settled at Kauai and remained there.

 African Wild Ass, Feral Donkey

-The donkey is usually about 2 meters long and about 1.45 tall at the shoulder level.
-Just like every other member of the Equidae family, the African wild ass has a long tail which can be about 20 inches long.
+The donkey is usually about 2 meters long and about 1.45 tall at shoulder level.
+Just like every other member of the Equidae family, the African wild ass has a long tail that can be about 20 inches long.

 Feral European Rabbit

 The European rabbit is native to southwestern Europe and northwest Africa.
-It has, however, been widely introduced elsewhere including Hawaii.
-When compared with the brown and mountain hare, the European rabbit is smaller and has proportionately shorter legs.
+It has, however, been widely introduced elsewhere, including in Hawaii.
+Compared with the brown and mountain hare, the European rabbit is smaller and has proportionately shorter legs.

-A mature European rabbit can be up to 40cm long, and 1.2 to 2kg heavy.
-Their sizes, however, vary according to the quality of habitat and food to which the rabbit is exposed.
-Some rabbits get to feed on rich roots and clovers while some depend on grasses only.
+A mature European rabbit can be up to 40cm long and 1.2 to 2kg heavy.
+Their sizes, however, vary according to the habitat quality and food the rabbit is exposed to.
+Some rabbits get to feed on rich roots and clovers, while some depend on grasses only.

 The introduction of these feral rabbits has caused devastating effects on the local biodiversity of Hawaii.
-The Feral European Rabbits eat out the vegetation leading to a consequent removal of soil insects on which many endemic birds are dependent.
+The Feral European Rabbits eat out the vegetation leading to a consequent removal of soil insects on which many endemic birds depend.

-Ship rats or house rats are known by many to be a nuisance, to farmers most notably, as they consume a wide range of farm produce.
+Ship rats or house rats are a nuisance to farmers as they consume a wide range of farm produce.
 The state of Hawaii is not an exception.

-The mammals which are also known as roof rats do not only come in black; their coat colors range from black to light brown with lighter underparts.
+The mammals, also known as roof rats, do not only come in black; their coat colors range from black to light brown with lighter underparts.

-The Norway Rat, like the black rat and house rat, can be found all over Hawaii.
-These little mammals have coarse furs which are usually brown or dark grey with their bellies assuming a lighter color of their coat.
+Like the black and house rat, the Norway Rat can be found all over Hawaii.
+These little mammals have coarse furs, usually brown or dark grey, with their bellies being lighter than their coat.

 Polynesian Rat, Pacific Rat

 Polynesian or Pacific rats are a major agricultural pest throughout Hawaii except at places like Mokolii, Mokuauia, and Mokuoloe.
-They eat a wide range of agricultural products, but most notably they cause terrible damage to sugarcane fields.
+They eat a wide range of farm products, but most notably, they cause terrible damage to sugarcane fields.

-The Polynesian rats are smaller in size and have larger ears and longer snouts when compared to the Black rats and Norway rats.
+The Polynesian rats are smaller in size and have more oversized ears and longer snouts than black rats and Norway rats.

-A house mouse characteristically has a pointed snout, rounded ears, and a long tail.
-Their hair which covers virtually every part of their body, including the tail, can be of various colors ranging from black to brown to pristine white.
+A house mouse has a pointed snout, rounded ears, and a long tail.
+Their hair, which covers virtually every part of their body, including the bottom, can be of various colors ranging from black to brown to pristine white.

 Bottlenose dolphins are the most common members of the oceanic dolphin family.
-These mammals which happen to be very useful to the human race; if they don’t get eaten, then they are performing at aquariums, zoos, or amusement parks.
+Bottlenose dolphins are the species that perform at aquariums, zoos, or amusement parks.

-The dolphin is considered the most intelligent animal of the aquatic environment, a feature which allows them to be trained and used for displays.
+The dolphin is considered the most intelligent animal in the aquatic environment, a feature that allows them to be trained and used for displays.
 Man, however, remains their primary predator.

-The bottlenose is mostly seen in shallow waters, less than 500 m deep, around the main Hawaiian Islands.
-It has been spotted severally in Hawaii, Maui, Lanai, Oahu, Kauai, and Niihau.
+The bottlenose is mainly seen in shallow waters, less than 500 m deep, around the central Hawaiian Islands.
+It has been spotted in Hawaii, Maui, Lanai, Oahu, Kauai, and Niihau.

-The Risso’s dolphin is usually found in the deep waters of Hawaii where they feed nearly exclusively on neritic and squid.
-The easiest way to identify a Risso’s dolphin is its relatively large anterior body and dorsal fin which tapers posteriorly to its narrow tail.
+The Risso’s dolphin is usually found in Hawaii’s deep waters, where they feed nearly exclusively on neritic and squid.
+The easiest way to identify a Risso’s dolphin is its relatively large anterior body and dorsal fin, which tapers posteriorly to its narrow tail.

-Another distinct feature is its bulbous head which has a vertical crease on it.
-An adult Risso’s dolphin is a lot lighter in color, mostly white, than a young one whose skin could be grey or brown.
+Another distinct feature is its bulbous head, which has a vertical crease.
+An adult Risso’s dolphin is a lot lighter in color, primarily white, than a young one whose skin could be grey or brown.

-A study conducted on the Risso’s dolphins in Hawaii showed that they don’t flee from boats as a striped dolphin would.
+A study on the Risso’s dolphins in Hawaii showed that they don’t flee from boats like a striped dolphin.
 It is, however, difficult to get close to these mammals.

 Their social interaction may explain the massive scars seen on their body.
-Risso’s dolphin is unusually covered with scars even more than the toothed whales whose injuries are a common phenomenon.
+Risso’s dolphin is unusually covered with spots, even more than the toothed whales, whose injuries are common.

-Thanks to the inception of the “dolphin-friendly” tuna capture methods, there are still millions of pan tropical spotted dolphins across the globe.
+Thanks to the inception of the “dolphin-friendly” tuna capture methods, millions of pantropical spotted dolphins can still be seen.

-The species which seemed to be on the verge of extinction in the mid-18th century is now one of the most abundant dolphin species in the world.
-In Hawaii, pan tropical spotted dolphins are found in shallow waters (<100 m) and also in the deep offshore waters (>4000 m).
+The species that seemed to be on the verge of extinction in the mid-18th century is now one of the world’s most abundant dolphin species.
+In Hawaii, pantropical spotted dolphins are found in shallow waters (<100 m) and also in deep offshore waters (>4000 m).

-The pan tropical spotted dolphins rely on the epipelagic zone for their food, but may sometime feed on squids and crustaceans.
+The pantropical spotted dolphins rely on the epipelagic zone but may sometimes feed on squids and crustaceans.

 Typically, the rough-toothed dolphins are found in deeper parts of Hawaii, most notably in Oahu, Kauai, and Niihau.
 Usually, these dolphins move in groups where a group can have up to 100 individuals.

-These mammals are quite easy to differentiate from the other members of the dolphin family.
-They have a characteristic conical head and a long and slender nose where other dolphins have more bulging forehead and shorter muzzle.
+These mammals are pretty easily differentiated from the other dolphin family members.
+They have a characteristic conical head and a long and slender nose, whereas other dolphins have more bulging foreheads and shorter muzzles.

 An average rough-toothed dolphin is taller than an average human; their height ranges from 2.09m to 2.83m.

 The spinner dolphin is famous for its beautiful acrobatic displays in which it spins along a longitudinal axis as it jumps into the air.
-In Hawaiian waters, spinner dolphins top the list of the most populous delphinid species.
+In Hawaiian waters, spinner dolphins are the most populous delphinid species.

-The small-sized dolphins (129–235 cm long) are usually found along the leeward coasts of all the major islands in the state.
-Some studies have also reported to see them around several of the atolls of the main island chain.
+The small-sized dolphins (129–235 cm long) are usually found along the leeward coasts of all the state’s major islands.
+Some studies have also reported seeing them around several of the atolls of the main island chain.

 These dolphins get their food from the nutrient-rich mesopelagic community.
-These are known to seek out shallow coves daily to rest and hide from predation.
+These seek out shallow coves daily to rest and hide from predation.

 The major recognizable factor of the striped dolphins is their stripes.
-A dark grey or blue stripe runs from the whale’s beak, over the eye and downwards across its side to the underpart of the body.
+A dark grey or blue line runs from the whale’s beak, over the eye, and downwards across its side to the body’s underpart.

 Another more colored line extends from under the eye to the pectoral flipper.
-These relatively small mammals have a colorful and streamlined body which adds to their beauty.
+These small mammals have colorful and streamlined bodies, which adds to their beauty.

-They live in the waters off Hawaii and other parts of the United States such as the west coast, the northwestern Atlantic, and in the Gulf of Mexico.
-These mammals, however, are not found in the boreal waters and colder region of Alaska.
+They live in the waters of Hawaii and other parts of the United States, such as the west coast, the northwestern Atlantic, and the Gulf of Mexico.
+These mammals, however, are not found in the boreal waters and colder regions of Alaska.

-The Blue Whale is one of the most rarely seen large whales off Hawaii.
+The Blue Whale is one of Hawaii’s most rarely-seen large whales.
 However, history has it that the whales have been sighted severally during winter.

-A typical blue whale has a long and slender body that can be of shades of bluish-grey dorsally which becomes lighter ventrally.
-There are lots of myths and legends about the blue whale, some of which are true.
+A typical blue whale has a long and slender body of shades of bluish-grey dorsally, which becomes lighter ventrally.
+There are many myths and legends about the blue whale, some of which are true.

 Blainville’s Beaked Whale

-The most striking diagnostic features of M. densirostris are the density and shape of the mandible as well as the position of the two mandibular teeth.
+The most striking diagnostic features of M. densirostris are the density and shape of the mandible and the position of the two mandibular teeth.
 The female dense-beaked whale, however, doesn’t have erupting teeth.
 The bulges on the jaw are present regardless.

 Cuvier’s Beaked Whale

-The Cuvier’s Beaked whale has a nose which resembles that of a bottlenose’s dolphin.
-Its other characteristic features include a forehead that gently slopes to a slight beak and two teeth that is only obvious in a closed mouth.
+The Cuvier’s Beaked whale has a nose resembling a bottlenose dolphin.
+Its other characteristic features include a forehead that gently slopes to a slight beak and two teeth that are only obvious in a closed mouth.